First, you have to identify memory or resource leak which you want to ignore. You can identify leak by:

 Use event handlers.

-EMemLeaks unit contains global MemLeaksAdd procedure, which is assigned to default handler.
+EMemLeaks unit uses global MemLeaksAdd procedure (actually declared in ETypes unit), which is assigned to default handler.
 You may assign your own handler to this variable.
-Similarly, EResLeaks unit contains ResLeaksAdd routine.
+Similarly, EResLeaks unit uses ResLeaksAdd routine.
 For example:

 const LeakDescription: String;